jadonk/cloud9-examples/BeagleBone/Black/pru/0README.md

 Here we demonstrate:

-blinkInternalLED.c  // Blink some of the built in USR LEDs blinkExternalLED.c  // Wire an external LED and blink it blinkR31.c          // Blink and external LED using a faster (50MHz) method
+blinkInternalLED.pru0.c  // Blink some of the built in USR LEDs blinkExternalLED.pru0.c  // Wire an external LED and blink it blinkR31.pru0.c          // Blink and external LED using a faster (50MHz) method

-neopixelStatic.c    // Wire up NeoPixel (WS2812) LEDs and set them to a color neopixelDynamic.c   // Same LEDs, but a moving display neopixelRpmsg.c     // Control the NeoPixels from the ARM using rpmsg for message passing neopixelRainbox.py  // Runs on the ARM and writes a rainbow pattern to the PRU
+neopixelStatic.pru0.c    // Wire up NeoPixel (WS2812) LEDs and set them to a color neopixelDynamic.pru0.c   // Same LEDs, but a moving display neopixelRpmsg.pru0.c     // Control the NeoPixels from the ARM using rpmsg for message passing neopixelRainbox.py  // Runs on the ARM and writes a rainbow pattern to the PRU

-input.c             // Reads an input pin via the fast R31 register shared.c            // Shows how to share memory between the ARM and the PRU
+inputR31.pru0.c          // Reads an input pin via the fast R31 register shared.pru0.c            // Shows how to share memory between the ARM and the PRU